-It is well established that overweight and obesity are rising across Western societies (World Health Organisation, 2004), and some forecasts suggest that male obesity is rising at a faster rate than female obesity (Foresight report, 2007).
-It is also well known that obesity is linked to a range of serious medical conditions, from Type 2 diabetes to stroke and coronary heart disease (Foresight report, 2007; Kopelman, 2007); for men, being obese at 40 can reduce life expectancy by 5.8 years (Logue et al., 2010).
-Clearly, male obesity is a serious issue internationally.
-The problem is compounded by the fact that men, in general, can be reluctant to access available health services (Seymour-Smith et al., 2002; Robertson, 2003; O'Brien et al., 2005), especially weight loss programmes (both commercial and health service programmes) (Bye, Avery, & Lavin, 2005; Counterweight Project Team, 2008a; Wilkins, 2007).
+The problem of male obesity is compounded by the fact that men, in general, can be reluctant to access available health services (Seymour-Smith, Wetherell & Phoenix., 2002; Robertson, 2003; O'Brien et al., 2005), especially weight loss programmes (both commercial and health service programmes) (Bye, Avery, & Lavin, 2005; Counterweight Project Team, 2008a; Wilkins, 2007).
 An important factor in men's lack of engagement with weight loss programmes is 'masculinity' - such programmes, and the association with dieting, are perceived as feminised (Gough, 2009a; 2007; Gough & Conner, 2006).
 For this reason, new 'male-friendly' interventions are emerging in order to capture obese men.
 For example, the Football Fans in Training Programme (FFIT: Gray, Hunt, Mutrie et al., 2013) has been successful in attracting overweight men and achieving weight loss through a combination of training sessions delivered by football coaches at local stadia, a walking programme and classroom sessions on healthy eating.
 The men interviewed for our study also participated in physical activity and diet-based education sessions.
+Unlike previous studies of men on weight management programmes however, our study examined body image issues as well as health and pragmatic aspects.

 In light of the contemporary Western emphasis on body projects (Giddens, 1991), and given that overweight and obese individuals are widely criticized in contemporary psychomedical and popular discourse (see Monaghan, 2008), it is likely that men who have signed up for a weight management programme will have to some extent declared their bodies to be problematic.
 This is not to ignore associations between physical stature and 'hegemonic' notions of masculinity, founded on physical presence and occupying space (e.g. Connell, 1995), for example in American football (Pronger, 1999), hip hop culture (Gross, 2005), and also in gay 'bear' communities where large bodies are eroticised (Gough & Flanders, 2009; Monaghan, 2005a).
 It would also be naïve to overlook criticisms of the medical evidence linking larger bodies with disease (e.g. Gard & Wright, 2005; Monaghan, 2005b).
-Nonetheless, our participants could be said to be involved in a body modification project and likely to be invested to some extent in aesthetic health (Crawshaw, 2007) - not only becoming healthier but looking healthier.
+Nonetheless, our participants could be said to be involved in a body modification project and likely to be invested to some extent in 'aesthetic health' (Crawshaw, 2007) - invested not only in becoming healthier but also looking healthier.
 As part of our interview schedule, we explicitly asked the men about their feelings around being overweight/obese - and also how they felt when they had successfully shed some weight as a result of the intervention.
 Although a very specific sample of older men, we know that many men over the age of 30 begin to put on weight, and that male overweight and obesity in the UK has tripled in the past 18 years (Foresight, 2007; White & Pettifer, 2007).
-The focus of our analysis then is on the accounts provided by obese older men regarding body image issues - how body conscious are these men before and after losing weight, and to what extent is 'masculinity' relevant in how they frame any interest in their appearance?
+The focus of our analysis then is on the accounts provided by obese older men regarding body image issues - how body conscious are these men before and after losing weight, and what are their specific concerns and practices around their appearance as they age and their weight changes?